 - If a school sends a check on behalf of students, please enclose a listing of the students covered by the check.
 This will be fully refunded if the student is not accepted.

 - A limited number of $75.00 grants are available, (at the request of the counselor) to those students who are financially unable to secure the registration fee.

 In order to fulfill the nomination criteria for participating in the workshop students must:

-- Be a minority (African American, American Indian or Hispanic)
+- Be a minority (African American, Native American or Hispanic)